 Leveraging Forge, step by step

-Since December 2024, over 170 apps have taken steps to port Connect apps to the Forge platform allowing partners to gradually incorporate Forge features into their apps without a complete re-write.
+Over 170 apps have taken steps to port Connect apps to the Forge platform allowing partners to gradually incorporate Forge features into their apps without a complete re-write.

 Many former Connect apps are now in production as Forge apps, installed and used by Marketplace customers.
 One partner who has taken the leap is Tobias Binna, founder of Toolplus.
 Currently, the app’s architecture is split, with some functionality provided by Forge and some remaining on Connect.
 This gives the Toolsplus development team the flexibility to decide which parts to migrate and when.